lrspeiser/Geometry-Gated-Gravity/paper.md

 ## 12. Summary

-A single, global LogTail parameter set achieves **\~90%** pointwise agreement with the outer rotation‑curve data across galaxies, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes consistent with the canonical scaling when anchored to catalog baryonic masses.
-The CMB envelopes and lensing amplitude are consistent with only **percent‑level** late‑time reprocessing, compatible with an inner‑safe tail that leaves early‑time acoustic structure intact.
-Together, these results make **LogTail** a compelling dark‑matter‑free baseline for galactic dynamics and lensing.
+With one global parameter set, LogTail reaches **≈90%** median outer accuracy on galaxy rotation curves, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes in the expected range when anchored to catalog baryonic masses.
+The CMB TT envelopes limit any late‑time lensing‑like smoothing to **≲0.6%** (95% CL), and the Planck φφ amplitude is consistent with unity after proper normalization.

+A baryon‑sourced **PDE realization** of the same idea carries the scaling to clusters: using one global setting and a small, uniform gas‑clumping factor, we sit right at the hydrostatic‑temperature gates for Perseus (≈0.30) and A1689 (≈0.60), with small $S_0$ shifts trading a few hundredths between them.
+We show this trade‑off openly and outline the short, data‑driven path—adding BCG/ICL stars and finalizing cluster lensing overlays—to close the remaining difference.
+The one‑law, category‑blind hypothesis thus explains discs and lensing and is **nearly** there on clusters with no halos and no per‑object dials.

 ---